MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/modernize-mainframe-data-to-azure-content.md

 ## Considerations

 - These considerations implement the pillars of the Azure Well-Architected Framework, a set of guiding tenets that you can use to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).
-- When you use the Data Provider for Host Files client to convert data, [turn on connection pooling](/host-integration-server/core/data-for-host-files#configuringForPerformance) to reduce connection startup time.
+- When you use the Data Provider for Host Files client to convert data, [turn on connection pooling](/host-integration-server/core/data-for-host-files#configuringForPerformance) to reduce the connection startup time.
 - When you use Data Factory to extract data, [tune the performance of the copy activity](/azure/data-factory/copy-activity-performance#performance-tuning-steps).

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

-Some other factors to consider related to the security of this architecture are:

 - Be aware of the differences between on-premises client identities and client identities in Azure.
 You need to compensate for any differences.
-- Use managed identities for component-to-component data flows.
+- Use [managed identities](/azure/active-directory/managed-identities-azure-resources/overview) for component-to-component data flows.
 - When you use Data Provider for Host Files to convert data, follow the recommendations in [Data Providers for Host Files security and protection](/host-integration-server/core/data-providers-for-host-files-security-and-protection).

 ### Cost optimization